peterkaptein/realtimeinteractionsPOC/README.md

 # Real time, cross browser interactons with simple socket server and web client

 ## About
-This Proof of Concept is a personal project and created to explore simple ways to
+This Proof of Concept is a cleaned up skecth for a personal project that is created to explore simple ways to
-* Create two-way databinding in the front
+* Create two-way databinding in the front end
 * Make any change in the page visible on other browsers on other computers, using events sent as messages via websockets

 It is written as a personal exploration of what can be done with simple means.